geode-sdk/docs/tutorials/buttons.md

 # Buttons
 One of the most common UI elements in GD is the humble **button**.
 I'm sure you already know what it is, so let's get straight to the point.
-Buttons are most commonly created in the form of the `CCMenuItemSpriteExtra` class, which is a GD-specific derivation of the `CCMenuItemSprite` class.
-However, using this directly takes a lot of steps, so Geode has it's own utility to easily create a `CCMenuItemSpriteExtra`, `CCMenuItemExt::createSpriteExtra`.
-This utility also contains other classes such as `CCMenuItemSprite`.
-See [this page](https://docs.geode-sdk.org/classes/geode/cocos/CCMenuItemExt) for all of the button classes available.
+Buttons are most commonly created using the `CCMenuItemSpriteExtra` class, which is a GD-specific derivation of `CCMenuItemSprite`.
+However, creating callbacks with `CCMenuItemSpriteExtra` requires writing separate functions, which leads to unreadable code and wastes the developer's time.
+Geode provides the `CCMenuItemExt` class to solve this.
+It has a create method called `createSpriteExtra` that lets you create `CCMenuItemSpriteExtra` buttons by passing callbacks as lambdas instead.
+See [this page](https://docs.geode-sdk.org/classes/geode/cocos/CCMenuItemExt) for all of the create methods available.
 You can also use any class that inherits from `CCMenuItem` as a button.

 Every button that inherits `CCMenuItem` **must be a child of a `CCMenu` to work**.
 This means that if you add a button as a child to a `CCLayer`, you will find that it can't be clicked.
+If you don't want to make a `CCMenu`, see the [**menuless buttons**](#menuless-buttons) section, which explains Geode's `Button` class.

-The first argument of `CCMenuItemExt::createSpriteExtra` is a `CCNode*` parameter.
+The first parameter of `CCMenuItemExt::createSpriteExtra` is a `CCNode*`.
 This is the texture of the button; it can be any `CCNode`, like a label or even a whole layer, but usually most people use a sprite.

 If you want to create a button with some text, the most common option is the `ButtonSprite` class.
 If you want to create something like a circle button (like the 'New' button in GD), you can either use `CCSprite` or [the Geode-specific `CircleButtonSprite` class](#circle-button-sprites).